chandan-satapathy/Chandan-Satapathy/README.md

-# Chandan Satapathy — Personal Portfolio
+# Chandan Satapathy — Personal Portfolio!

 A personal portfolio site built with **React + Vite**, styled with **Tailwind CSS**, and hosted on **GitHub Pages**.
 Content is editable via a built-in Admin panel that commits changes directly to this repo via the GitHub API.